 - other actions of significant interest.

-- After the comment period closes, analyze the comments received, prepare a response-to-comment document and revise assessments and related decision documents, as needed.
+- After the comment period closes, EPA analyzes and responds to substantive comments and revises assessments and related decision documents, as needed.

-- Make a final decision on the registration.
-Supporting documents will be placed in the public docket.
+- The Agency reaches a final decision on the registration and makes supporting documents available in the public docket.

-- If a petition for a tolerance or tolerance exemption is associated with the application, a final rule will be promulgated as appropriate.
+- If a petition for a tolerance or tolerance exemption is associated with the application, the Agency will promulgate a final rule as appropriate.

 EPA reviews all documents for CBI before posting to the public docket.
 The 2007 revision of 40 CFR 158.33 requires all information submitted under part 158 (Data Requirements for Pesticides) to be clearly marked as confidential or be subject to public disclosure.
 For any information in the risk assessment or final decision that is not submitted under part 158 and for which there is no indication whether the applicant claims the information as CBI, EPA will send a letter or email to the registrant requesting a written response that clarifies what is being claimed as CBI.
 If the information was filed under part 158 but not claimed as CBI, then the information may be included in the risk assessment or decision document without further consultation with the applicant.